“I could focus on what Harry needed.”

 GUEST BLOGGER: EMILY

 When Harry was only nine days old, I took him back to the birth centre in our town of Maidstone.
 I knew something wasn’t right – his breathing was erratic, he was so sleepy and wouldn’t stay on my breast, but I felt like no one was listening to me until I turned up with him.

-We were rushed to A&E where the paediatric team kept him alive whilst trying to figure out what was wrong with him.
+We were rushed to A&E where Harry went into cardiac arrest.
+The paediatric team kept him alive whilst trying to figure out what was wrong with him.
 Harry had an undiagnosed aortic coarctation, meaning his aorta was closing and stopping blood and oxygen getting to his lower organs.
-We were taken in a specialist ambulance to Evelina London Children’s Hospital, over 40 miles away from home.
+We were taken in a specialist ambulance, the South Thames Retrieval Service (STRS) team, to Evelina London Children’s Hospital, over 40 miles away from home.

-Being close by made the whole situation less stressful, it made our life much easier.
+Being close by made this horrid situation less stressful, it made our life much easier.
 I could focus on what Harry needed.

 When you step into the House, you’re completely exhausted and overwhelmed, but so pleased that you have somewhere to stay close to your child.